Tactical Decision Making for Autonomous Trucks by Deep Reinforcement Learning with Total Cost of Operation Based Reward: Tactical Decision Making with Reinforcement Learning

 Here $m$ is the mass of the vehicle, $C_d$ is the coefficient of air drag, $A_f$ is the frontal area, $\rho_{\text{air}}$ is the air density, $C_r$ is the coefficient of rolling resistance, $g$ is the acceleration due to gravity and $a$ is the acceleration of the vehicle at time step $t$.
 The slope of the road is set to be 0 in this study.
 The parameter values used are given in \autoref{tab:rew_params}.

 In the reward function (\ref{eq:tcop_rew}), the penalties are defined as the average cost incurred during hazardous situations.
 The average cost considered here is the \textit{own risk payment} which is the portion of an insurance claim made by the vehicle owner or the insured for any loss and or damage that occurs when submitting a claim.
 Similarly, the reward $R_{tar}$ denotes the revenue that can be achieved by the truck when it completes the target.
 Revenue is computed as the total expected cost with $20\%$ profit in an ideal scenario where the truck drives with an average speed of $22 m/s$ and zero acceleration.
 The total length of travel is 2200 meters and hence the time to reach the target will be $100s$.
 Based on (\ref{eq:energy}) and parameter values from Table \ref{tab:rew_params}, the total energy consumed can be computed as $1.85$ kwh.
 Then, the total energy cost will be $1.85$ kwh $\times 0.5 = 0.925$ euros.
 The total driver cost for $100s$ will be $1.39$ euros and the total cost becomes $0.925 + 1.39 = 2.315$ euros.
 Further, adding the $20\%$ profit gives the net revenue $ 2.78$ euros, which is used in the reward function along with a weight $W_{tar}$.
+We also added weight components $W_c$, $W_{nc}$, $W_o$ for the penalties for collision, near collision and driving outside the road condition respectively.